nazwhale/hyko-website/content/posts/march-update.md

 **API 🗼**

-There's so many things we want to do right now, and high up the list is to expose a public API with best in class documentation.
+There's so many things we want to do right now (improve a bunch of flows in the frontend, clearly position our landing page instead of some software-api hybrid thing), and high up the list is to expose a public API with best in class documentation.

 We've been battle-testing our core payroll logic with our customers and now have confidence that an API is something we'll be able to offer soon.
 We'll keep you updated!